-The basilica of Bovalar, in the municipal district of Seròs, was built in the fifth century AD with a classical basilical layout of three naves, a triple apse at the eastern end, and a baptistery.
+The basilica of Bovalar, in the municipal district of Seròs, was built in the 5 th century AD with a classical basilical layout of three naves, a triple apse at the eastern end, and a baptistery.
 Burials took place within the church’s enclosed precincts, from which some richly carved monolithic sarcophagi, or stone tombs, remain.

 An agricultural settlement grew up under the basilica’s protection, as attested by things that were unearthed in the excavations: farming tools, remains of cereals, fruits and vegetables, carders for drawing the fibres out of wool before it was spun, cooking and eating dishes, an oil press, and a set of gold coins from the time of the Visigothic king Akhila II.